zaphosting/docs/docs/palworld-admin.md

 ---
 id: palworld-admin
 title: "Palworld: Setup Admin"
-description: Information about setting up and adding yourself as admin for a Palworld server from ZAP-Hosting
+description: "Information about setting up and adding yourself as admin for a Palworld server from ZAP-Hosting"
 sidebar_label: Setup Admin
 services:
   - gameserver-palworld